AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/chest.md

 if one already contains the item, they will prefer that storage over any other.
 Any [partitioned](cell_workbench.md) cells will be treated as already containing the item when in the same priority group as other storages.
 Items being removed from storage will be removed from the storage with the lowest priority.
-This priority system means as items are inserted and removed from network storage, higher priority storages will be filled and lower priority storages will be emptied.
+This priority system means that as items are inserted and removed from network storage, higher priority storages will be filled, and lower priority storages will be emptied.

 ## Recipe